aman2743/AITesterBlueprint/TestPlanCreationUsng_PRD_AntiHallucination_TestPlanFormat.md

 The objective is to ensure that all features and functionalities work as expected for the target audience,
 <Target Audience>.

-    2. Scope The scope of this test plan includes: Features to be tested: <Features>
+1. Scope The scope of this test plan includes: Features to be tested: <Features>
+2. Features to be tested: <Features> Types of testing: Manual testing, automated testing, performance testing, and accessibility testing.
+Environments: Different browsers, operating systems, and device types.
+Evaluation criteria: Number of defects found, time taken to complete testing, and user satisfaction ratings.
+Team roles and responsibilities: Test lead, testers, developers, etc.
+3. Inclusions Introduction: Overview of the test plan, including purpose, scope, and goals.
+Test Objectives: Specific objectives such as identifying defects, improving user experience, or achieving a certain level of performance
+4. Exclusions List any features or components that are out of scope for this test plan.
+5. Test Environments Operating Systems: Windows 10, macOS, Linux, etc. Browsers: Google Chrome, Mozilla Firefox, Microsoft Edge, etc. Devices: Desktop computers, laptops, tablets, smartphones, etc. Network Connectivity: Wi-Fi, cellular, wired connections.
+Hardware/Software Requirements: Specific processor, memory, storage capacity, etc. Security Protocols: Passwords, tokens, certificates.
+Access